-Design approach.
 Providing the ability to sort by date/time rather than file name is perhaps the most fundamental sort capability that should be included.
-While cameras typically add a sequence number to a file name as images files are created, there is no guarantee that they will be presented in time order e.g., alphabetically sorted files named 1.jpg, 2.jpg...
+While cameras typically add a sequence number to a file name as images files are created, there is no guarantee that they will be presented in time order for example, alphabetically sorted files named 1.jpg, 2.jpg...
 10.jpg would be presented as 1.jpg, 10.jpg, 2.jpg..., which breaks time ordering.
 Ideally, the software will also allow the analyst to sort on any data field or combination of fields and their data values.

-Timelapse example.
 Timelapse provides a sorting capability based on one or two data fields of the analyst's choosing.
-The analyst can quickly select (via a menu) common sorting criteria including image load order, date/time order, how images are organized into folders, and by particular data entry field contents.
-The analyst can also raise a custom sort dialog (Figure 17 below), where she can choose a primary and secondary sorting criteria from a drop-down menu that lists labels for the data fields.
-In this case, she is sorting by Weather and then by Goats.
-Images are then presented in that sort order.
-The rows in the data table in Figure 8 are also updated to that sort order.
+The analyst can quickly select (via a menu) common sorting criteria including image load order, date/ time order, how images are organized into folders, and by particular data entry field contents.
+The analyst can also raise a custom sort dialog (Figure 17 below), where she can choose primary and secondary sorting criteria from a drop-down menu that lists labels for the